Opiate Drugs - Opioids vs Opiates – What’s The Difference?

 opiate withdrawal symptoms

-Abusing opiates, whether prescribed painkillers or illicit heroin, can have serious consequences to your body and overall health.
+Abusing opiates, whether prescribed painkillers or illicit heroin, can have severe consequences for your body and overall health.

-Those that use illicit opiates, especially of the very strong variety, i.e. heroin or fentanyl, and inject intravenously are at the most risk of overdose or causing irreparable damage to their body.
+Those who use illicit opiates, especially of the extreme variety, i.e. heroin or fentanyl and inject intravenously are at the most risk of overdose or causing irreparable damage to their body.

 ● A weakened and compromised immune system

-● Gastric problems include constipation, malnutrition through poor absorption and a bowel perforation
+● Gastric problems include constipation, malnutrition through poor absorption and bowel perforation

 ● Significant respiratory depression and reduced oxygenation of the body’s vital organs